CocooDENG/dss5105_ex1_DengKeke/README.md

    `cd dss5105_ex1_DengKeke`

+3. To ensure you have Python 3.x installed, you can check by running the following command in your terminal:

+    `python3 --version`

-3. Install the required libraries:
+   Or install the required libraries:

    `pip install numpy matplotlib`

-4. Run the Python script:
+5. Run the Python script:

    `python3 checkerboard.py`

-5. View the result:
+6. View the result:
    - After running the script, a checkerboard pattern will be displayed.

 ## Customizing the Checkerboard Color